DexterShepherd/ICOM-101/readme.md

 - Use `flex` or `grid` in your layout
 - Use a css gradient, or the `background-image` to add detail
-- Use a psuedo-selector to add conditional styling to some part of your site
+- Use a pseudo-selector to add conditional styling to some part of your site
 - Use a CSS transition to animate an element on `:hover`
 - Add a CSS animation to your site